Entropy Production for Discrete-Time Markov Processes: Example: Gaussian process

 Furthermore, $\bm{\xi}_t$ represents Gaussian noise with a mean of zero and a covariance matrix of $\mathbf{K}_{t+1|t}$.
-In the following, it is assumed that the Gaussian noise $\bm{\xi}_t$ is uniform and independent of systems X and Y:
+In the following, we assume that the Gaussian noise $\bm{\xi}_t$ is uniform and independent of systems X and Y: